milfordestayschiller/chat2026/docs/Configuration.md

 * **Branding** (string): HTML supported, this will appear in webcam sharing modals to "make my cam only visible to fellow VIP users"
 * **Icon** (string): icon CSS name from Font Awesome.
 * **MutuallySecret** (bool): if true, the VIP features are hidden and only visible to people who are, themselves, VIP.
 For example, the icon on the Who List will only show to VIP users but non-VIP will not see the icon.

+## Message Filters

+BareRTC supports optional server-side filtering of messages.
+These can be applied to monitor public channels, Direct Messages, or both; and provide a variety of options how you want to handle filtered messages.

+You can configure multiple sets of filters to treat different sets of keywords with different behaviors.

+Options for the `[[MessageFilters]]` section include:

+* **Enabled** (bool): whether to enable this filter.
+The default settings.toml has a filter template example by default, but it's not enabled.
+* **PublicChannels** (bool): whether to apply the filter to public channel messages.
+* **PrivateChannels** (bool): whether to apply the filter to private (Direct Message) channels.
+* **KeywordPhrases** ([]string): a listing of regular expression compatible strings to search the user's message again.
+    * Tip: use word-boundary `\b` metacharacters to detect whole words and reduce false positives from partial word matches.
+* **CensorMessage** (bool): if true, the matching keywords will be substituted with asterisks in the user's message when it appears in chat.
+* **ForwardMessage** (bool): whether to repeat the message to the other chatters.
+If false, the sender will see their own message echo (possibly censored) but other chatters will not get their message at all.
+* **ReportMessage** (bool): if true, report the message along with the recent context (previous 10 messages in that conversation) to your website's report webhook (if configured).
+* **ChatServerResponse** (str): optional - you can have ChatServer send a message to the sender (in the same channel) after the filter has been run.
+An empty string will not send a ChatServer message.